 Venezuela’s long dispute with Guyana over the Essequibo is a living reminder of why that matters.
 In 1899, an arbitration tribunal sitting in Paris awarded most of the contested territory to Britain’s colony (then British Guiana, now Guyana) in a decision Venezuela has challenged ever since.
 The dispute is still active today, and now intersects directly with offshore oil claims — exactly the kind of high-stakes sovereignty fight Venezuela’s constitution is designed to keep from being decided abroad.

-But a constitution does not defend itself.
-It reflects a balance of class power — and it holds as long as that power can be organized and enforced.
-The 1999 Constitution codified the forces that brought the Bolivarian Revolution to power: organized workers, the urban poor, communal movements, and the sections of the armed forces that aligned with Chávez and the popular movement.
-Those forces have been battered by sanctions, crisis, and war, but they are not erased or defeated.
-They still exist as a living base — battered, but not broken — and they have repeatedly mobilized to defend the Bolivarian government under siege and the revolution’s gains, including control of oil wealth.
+A constitution does not defend itself.
+It reflects a balance of class power.
+It holds only as long as that power can be organized and enforced.
+The 1999 Constitution codified the forces that brought the Bolivarian Revolution to power: organized workers, the poor, communal movements, and the Chávez-aligned sections of the armed forces.
+Those forces have been battered by sanctions, crisis, and war.
+They have not been erased or defeated.
+They remain a living base.
+They have repeatedly mobilized to defend the Bolivarian government under siege and the revolution’s gains — above all, control of the country’s oil wealth.

 The Jan.
-29 change reopens the ground on which the 1999 Constitution was written to defend because the U.S. war left Venezuela no normal room to govern.
+29 change reopens ground the 1999 Constitution was written to defend.
+The U.S. war made normal policy impossible.
 The change was not negotiated.

 Luis Britto García — a Venezuelan lawyer, National Prize for Literature laureate and a Council of State member appointed by Chávez — is no voice of the U.S.-backed opposition.
 A longtime defender of the Bolivarian Revolution, he opposes the Jan.
-29 change to the hydrocarbons law and has denounced it as unconstitutional, arguing it shifts oil disputes out of Venezuelan courts and gives the executive room to cut the public share of oil revenue project by project — in conflict with the constitution the revolution wrote.
+29 change and denounces it as unconstitutional.
+He argues it pushes disputes out of Venezuelan courts and gives the executive room to cut the public share of oil revenue project by project — in conflict with the constitution the revolution wrote.

-But it won’t be settled on paper alone: Under war and economic strangulation, the decisive issue is which forces can enforce sovereignty in practice — over contracts, cash flow, and the oil fields themselves.
+It won’t be settled on paper alone.
+Under war and economic strangulation, the decisive issue is power in practice — who controls contracts, cash flow, and the oil fields themselves.

 The balance of forces

-China is Venezuela’s largest crude buyer, and Chinese state firms hold joint ventures with Venezuela that sit on vast reserves.
-But Venezuelan crude is a small fraction of China’s total supply, and Beijing has shown it will condemn an attack without moving toward material confrontation.
-China still lacks a sanctions-proof channel to move Venezuelan oil money at scale outside Washington’s reach.
-Washington’s licensing power, therefore, functions as a veto over China-Venezuela trade regardless of what either government wants.
+China is Venezuela’s largest crude buyer.
+Chinese state firms sit in joint ventures tied to major reserves.
+But Venezuelan crude is a small slice of China’s total supply.
+Beijing has condemned the attack without moving toward material confrontation.
+And China still lacks a sanctions-proof way to move Venezuelan oil money at the scale Venezuela needs.
+That leaves Washington with a veto over the trade.

-Inside Venezuela, the Bolivarian Revolution built real structures of popular power — communal councils, communes, cooperative enterprises — but they are under enormous strain.
-Years of crisis created by U.S. sanctions drove millions to emigrate.
-PDVSA has hemorrhaged skilled workers, and production has fallen sharply from its late-1990s level.
+Inside Venezuela, the Bolivarian Revolution built real structures of popular power.
+They are under strain.
+Years of crisis deepened by U.S. sanctions drove millions to emigrate.
+PDVSA has lost skilled workers.
+Output has fallen sharply from its late-1990s level.

 Join the Struggle-La Lucha Telegram channel